usnistgov/NistPluggableModules/doc/sphinx/source/errors.rst

 	"26006": "The %s of %#g was outside of the parameter's range of %#g-%#g..","A parameter was selected that fell outside of its appropriate range; please set the parameter to fall within the range."
 	"26007": "The module attempted to range check an invalid parameter %s.","RangeCheck.vi attempted to run a check that didn't exist.
 Check the string calling the variable and adjust it so it fits an appropriate value."
 	"26008": "The number of phases %d must be equal to the number of phases %d."
+	"26009": "The module received a command to initialize the device but is currently acquiring data.
+Abort the acquistion and close the reference in order to initialize a session to the device."

     .. csv-table:: SpecAn Error Codes
 	:header: "CODE", "ERROR", "COMMENT"
 	:widths: 10,45,45

-	"27001": "The  module %s acquisiton mode cannot be changed while acquiring data.
+	"27001": "The plugin's acquisiton mode cannot be changed while acquiring data.
 Abort the acquisiton then change the acquisition mode."
-	"27002": "The module %s received an initialization command but had been previously been initialized.
-Abort the acquistion and close the reference in order to initialize again."
+	"27002": "The module received a command to initialize the device but is currently acquiring data.
+Abort the acquistion and close the reference in order to initialize a session to the device."
-	"27003": "The module %s received an initiate acquisition command but is currently acquiring data.
+	"27003": "The module received a command to initiate acquisition but is currently acquiring data.
 Abort the acquistion in order to initiate another acquisition."
+	"27004": "The  module exceeded the amount of time specified waiting for the acquisition loop to enter the idle state.
+Increase the amount of time needed for the acquisition to complete or reduce the amount of data requested."

     .. csv-table:: Test Class Error Codes